3 articles that made an impact: meet 4 of the authors behind them

-Below we revisit three articles that have made an impact over the last year, and meet four of the authors behind them.
+Below we revisit three articles that have made an impact recently, and meet four of the authors behind them.

 Girija Kaimal, Assistant Professor, Department of Creative Arts Therapies, Drexel University.